Constance I of Sicily: Second Expedition

 Henry was already preparing to invade Sicily a second time when Tancred died in February 1194.
 Later that year he moved south, leveled Salerno to the ground in revenge for arresting Constance, entered Palermo unopposed, deposed Tancred's young son William III (died 1198), and had himself crowned instead.
-Prior to that he agreed the request of Constance to enfeoff William County of Lecce and Principality of Taranto on November 20.
+Prior to that he agreed the request of Constance to enfeoff William with the County of Lecce and Principality of Taranto on November 20.

 Queen of Sicily

 While Henry moved quickly south with his army, a pregnant Constance followed at a slower pace.
-On 26 December, the day after Henry was crowned at Palermo, she gave birth to a son, Frederick-Roger (the future Frederick II, Holy Roman Emperor and King of Sicily) in the small town of Iesi, near Ancona.
+On 26 December, the day after Henry was crowned at Palermo, she gave birth to a son, named Constantine after herself (later renamed Frederick-Roger, i. e. the future Frederick II, Holy Roman Emperor and King of Sicily) in the small town of Iesi, near Ancona.

-A story that Constance, aged 40 and after a marriage of 9 years, gave birth publicly in the town square to dispel doubt of her maternity, arose subsequently in rebuttal to later claims Frederick was not her son and is unfounded.
+Later, Frederick's opponents, using Constance's age (she was 40 at the time of Frederick's birth) as the basis, spread the rumours that he was the son of a butcher.
+This induced counter-legends, such as a story recorded by a 1282 Florentine chronicle (authored by Ricordano Malispini, according to which, Constance gave birth publicly in the town square (of Palermo, erroneously attributed as Frederick's birthplace by Malispini) to dispel doubt of her maternity.
+She had the baby in a pavilion tent in the market square of the town, and invited the town matrons to witness the birth.
+A few days later she returned to the town square and publicly breast-fed the infant.

 When Henry returned to Germany in 1195, Constance ruled Sicily and issued diplomas in her own name.
 She was crowned as queen regnant on 2 April at Bari.

+She was able to lead her own government, although certainly Henry's policies and the personnel he left placed some restriction on her independence.
+Many notaries who had worked for William II and Tancred, such as Gosfridus de Fogia, now worked for Constance, who based her government in Palermo and was surrounded by local noble families.
+Her government stopped to function after Henry's return, only to continue again after his death.

 In 1196 Henry VI had Richard, Count of Acerra brother of Sibylla hanged in revenge for the capture of Constance.

-On Good Friday in 1196, Constance summoned Joachim of Fiore to Palermo to hear her confession in Palatine chapel.
+On Good Friday in 1196, Constance summoned Joachim of Fiore to Palermo to hear her confession in the Palatine chapel.
 Initially she sat on a raised chair, but when Joachim told her that as they were at the places of Christ and Mary Magdalene, she needed to lower herself, she sat on the ground.